Finistere/rust-graphql-exercise/README.md

 cargo run
 ```

-Logs are generated in the Bunyan format, which can be formatted in a nicer manner for the CLI with:
+Logs are generated in the Bunyan format, so `bunyan` can be used to generate friendlier messages:

 ```shell
 cargo run | bunyan -l warn